Parameter Efficient Multimodal Instruction Tuning for Romanian Vision Language Models: Conclusions

 \subsection{Evaluation}

-In the following sections, we present the results obtained by the fine-tuned VLMs and compare them with those of the original VLMs on the following tasks: Romanian Visual Question Answering, Romanian Image Captioning, and grammatical error analysis for Romanian.
-For both Romanian VQA and Romanian Image Captioning tasks, we evaluate the VLMs using three widely adopted metrics: BLEU, ROUGE-L, and BERTScore.
+We evaluate the fine-tuned VLMs and compare them against the original VLMs on the following tasks: Romanian visual question answering, Romanian image captioning, grammatical error analysis for Romanian, and hallucination analysis under image perturbations.
+For both Romanian VQA and Romanian image captioning tasks, we evaluate the VLMs using three widely adopted metrics: BLEU, ROUGE-L, and BERTScore.

+The three metrics complement each other by offering distinct perspectives on VLMs' performance.
+BLEU focuses on precision and rewards shared n-grams between the generated and reference texts.
+ROUGE-L captures how well the generated text covers the content of the reference by measuring the longest common subsequence between the VLM output and the reference.
+Finally, BERTScore assesses semantic similarity, indicating how closely the meanings of the two texts align.
+All scores are reported as percentages except BLEU, which is shown in raw corpus units.

-Bilingual Evaluation Understudy (BLEU) is a metric originally proposed by \citet{papineni2002bleu} to assess the quality of automatic translations.
-Specifically, BLEU (\ref{eq:bleu}) computes the geometric mean of the first $N=4$ n-gram precisions between the candidate text $C$ and the reference text $R$, which is then scaled by a brevity penalty (\ref{eq:brevity-penalty}).
+\textbf{BLEU.} Bilingual Evaluation Understudy (BLEU) is a metric originally proposed by \citet{papineni2002bleu} to assess the quality of automatic translations.
+Specifically, BLEU (Equation~\ref{eq:bleu}) computes the geometric mean of the first $N=4$ n-gram precisions between the candidate text $C$ and the reference text $R$, which is then scaled by a brevity penalty (Equation~\ref{eq:brevity-penalty}).
+Formally,

-where $|C|$ and $|R|$ denotes the length of the candidate text $C$ and reference text $R$, respetively.
+where $|C|$ and $|R|$ denote the length of the candidate text $C$ and reference text $R$, respectively.

-Recall-Oriented Understudy for Gisting Evaluation (ROUGE) was introduced by \citet{chin2004rouge} to address the automatic evaluation of summaries.
-In this work, we use ROUGE-L, a variant based on the Longest Common Subsequence (LCS).
+\textbf{ROUGE.} Recall-Oriented Understudy for Gisting Evaluation (ROUGE) was introduced by \citet{chin2004rouge} to address the automatic evaluation of summaries.
+In this work, we use ROUGE-L, a variant based on the longest common subsequence (LCS).
 More specifically, given a reference text $R$ and a candidate text $C$, the longest common subsequence $LCS(R,C)$ is first computed.
-Based on the $LCS$, we derive the precision and recall (\ref{eq:rouge-rec}), which are then combined into the ROUGE-L F-score (\ref{eq:rouge-f1}) using $\beta=1$.
-This corresponds to the harmonic mean of precision and recall.
+Based on the $LCS$, we derive the precision and recall (Equation~\ref{eq:rouge-rec}), which are then combined into the ROUGE-L F-score (Equation~\ref{eq:rouge-f1}) using $\beta=1$.
+This corresponds to the harmonic mean of precision and recall: